Narwal25/saas-kit-odoo/README.md

 Before you begin, ensure that you have the following:

 1. **Odoo Installation**: You should have Odoo installed and running.
-This guide is compatible with Odoo versions [Specify Compatible Versions].
+This guide is compatible with Odoo versions 17.
 2. **SaaS Kit Source Code**: Download the SaaS Kit source code files and ensure all files are in a single folder on your Odoo server.
 3. **Access Rights**: Administrative access to Odoo for installation and configuration.
 4. **Technical Skills**: Basic understanding of Odoo modules, Python, and server management.